Internship Program 2023

 - Ability to safety lift up to 50lbs, or ask for an assisted two-person carry

 - Acceptance into the program is contingent on passing a background check, physical, and negative TB test (dated within 6 months of start date.)
 Documentation will be required the first day of the internship term.
-Covid-19 vaccination will be required for animal care internships.

 Little Rock Zoo animal care interns work alongside the zoo’s animal keepers learning the ins and outs of animal husbandry in a zoological setting.
 Tasks may include but are not limited to feeding, cleaning, enrichment, training, exhibit maintenance, and public speaking.
 These duties include some strenuous activity so candidates should be in good health, capable of lifting up to 50lbs, and able to apply safe working practices.
 Suitable candidates must be positive and patient with well-developed observational skills and work ethic.
 Weekly schedule may vary so interns must be flexible; any possible conflicts must be mentioned prior to the acceptance of the position.
 Interns will also have the opportunity to learn about zoo management and animal welfare topics through lectures and activities offered throughout the summer.